aforward9600/pokemonpalette/README.md

 Always apply patches to a fresh USA ROM or else strange glitches will occur.

+The master branch will now be used for subsequent beta builds.
+Please refer to the backup branches for the last stable version.

 This is a rom hack of pokemon red & blue based on the Pret team's disassembly.
 This is a mostly-vanilla hack that focuses on fixing glitches from the original game.
 Additionally, trainer AI routines are also improved and includes minimal quality-of-life improvements.